samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 ### Per application

-Rate limiting is applied to an authenticated application that can call the API without a user token.
+Rate limiting is applied to an authenticated application that calls APIs with an application token.
 [Read about application tokens.](/sami/sami-documentation/authentication.html#application-token).

 ## HTTP headers